mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 whether your project is internal-only or outward-facing but the need for rigorous security practice and "Defence in Depth" security planning has never been greater.

-Things to consider, meaning satisfy yourself that some area in your organisation is actively dealing with, include:
+Things to consider, meaning satisfy yourself that some area in your organisation _with adequate expertise_ is actively dealing with, include:

 - network security
 - static code analysis for any mistakes you're making in your code